jsandau/jsandau/README.md

 - [https://github.com/jsandau/grocery-analysis-dashboard]
 **Python - SQL - Tableau - Pandas**
-*A data analysis project that processes Costco grocery order data to uncover weekly spending trends, forecast item demand, and visualize category performance in Tableau.
-Designed to support smarter budgeting and inventory planning through automated data cleaning and insightful dashboards.*
+*A data analysis project built for a 40+ live in fraternity house to track and forecast weekly Costco grocery spending.
+The project processes order data to identify top items, spending trends, and category performance, exporting insights to Tableau dashboards for clearer budgeting and inventory planning.*
 ---

 ## 📊 My skills